The asymptotic expansion of the spacetime metric at the event horizon: Existence of the expansion

 from which it follows that

 It remains to compute, for $a = 2, 3$,

 Putting this together, we conclude that

-Recall that $\iota^*g$ and $\o$ are given and we want to construct solutions to \eqref{eq: iota g} and \eqref{eq: omega}.
+Recall that $\iota^*g$ and $\o$ are given by $\s$ and $V$ and we want to construct solutions to \eqref{eq: iota g} and \eqref{eq: omega}.
 Note, however, that this system is underdetermined.
 Indeed, if we choose $\mathring \phi = 0$, there is a unique way of choosing $\mathring h_{ab}$ and $\b_a$ satisfying \eqref{eq: iota g} and \eqref{eq: omega}.
-By Theorem \ref{thm: Moncrief}, we conclude that there is a spacetime of the form \eqref{eq: Moncrief gauge}, such that
+By Theorem \ref{thm: Moncrief}, we conclude that there is a spacetime metric $g$ of the form \eqref{eq: Moncrief gauge} and a horizon Killing vector field